-ENGLEWOOD, Colo. – Stopping Raiders quarterback Terelle Pryor involves more than just taking away his options down the field.
+ENGLEWOOD, Colo. –Stopping Raiders quarterback Terelle Pryor involves more than just taking away his options down the field.

 Because when that happens, Pryor can be just as dangerous with his legs.

-“We just have to play our technique up front, stay in our lane – lane disciple, contain the quarterback," defensive tackle Kevin Vickerson said.
+"We just have to play our technique up front, stay in our lane – lane disciple, contain the quarterback," defensive tackle Kevin Vickerson said.
 "He'll definitely take off and run with it if he doesn't see what he wants.
 We just have to do our job."

 Only six players have rushed for more yards per contest this season than Pryor, who has averaged 81 yards in his two games this season.
 He has carried 22 times for 162 yards with that 7.4 yards-per-carry average representing the top mark among all players with at least 20 attempts.